 On to the Conversion area.

-ALL of this functionality is NOT in a plain WordPress site.
+ALL of this functionality you are about to see is NOT in a plain WordPress site.

 The Orders section shows you a list of all the orders, or sales, that have happened through your site.